Uniphar/devops-guidelines/README.md

 in Azure.

-This document goes through the list of tools, technologies, processes and principles to we use in Platform within the Uniphar group and should be used as a reference to what is expected to be seen on the internal repositories that contain final Platform infrastructure as code.
+This document goes through the list of tools, technologies, processes and principles we use in Platform within the Uniphar group and should be used as a reference to what is expected to be seen on the internal repositories that contain final Platform infrastructure as code.